michael2008/ME-Live-Doc/docs/getting-started.md

 ## Experience Mixed-Reality

 Now everything is ready, you can begin enjoy the amazing mixed-reality shows with ME-Live!

+> Note: If you use your own Rig and Workstation, please see our detailed [configuration guide](user-guide.md#Configurations) to make sure all the necessary configurations are correct.

 Start the built-in app **Solar System Explorer**, and you shall see the whole solar system in front of your naked eyes, which is so vividly that you can almost touch it with your fingers.